tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 To perform network state dependent path computation in this mode (slice aggregate aware TE), the resource reservation on each link needs to be slice aggregate aware.
+Details of required IGP extensions to support SA-TE are described in {{!I-D.bestbar-lsr-slice-aware-te}}.

 Multiple slice policies may be applied on the same physical link.
 The slice aggregate network resource availability on links is updated (and may eventually be advertised in the network) when new paths are placed in the network.
 The slice aggregate resource reservation, in this